audeering/audb/docs/overview.rst

 that hasn't changed between the different versions.

-In the following we provide a technical overview of the underlying workings of :mod:`audb2`.
+In the following we provide a technical overview of the underlying workings of :mod:`audb`.
 If you just want to use it,
 you might read on at :ref:`publish` or :ref:`load`.